Detail Page

 • AP European History - 455

-A part of the extensive A.P.
-Program at Calvert Hall, this course is designed to prepare students to complete successfully the A.P.
+This course is designed to prepare students to complete successfully the A.P.
 Examination in European History and receive appropriate college credit.
+The course begins with the Renaissance in Italy and proceeds to study the major political, economic, social, intellectual, and cultural events and concepts that have shaped modern

 • AP Economics - 465

-A part of the extensive A.P.
-Program at Calvert Hall, this course is designed to prepare students to complete successfully the A.P.
+This course is designed to prepare students to complete successfully the A.P.
 Examination in Economics.
 It gives high-ability students the opportunity to develop critical thinking skills concepts.
+The course will make students aware of the basic terminology of economic thought, the important concepts of both macro and microeconomics, and the application of economic principles to economic problems.Students are required to take the AP Exam.

 • AP Psychology - 470